Everything you need to know about the Plastic Packaging Tax

 This doesn't mean for certain you'll have to pay, but any business that falls into this category has to register.
 If your packaging then contains less than 30% recycled content and doesn't meet any of the exemptions below, you will have to pay PPT.
 It's these businesses that are the most affected by the Plastic Packaging Tax.

 - Plastic packaging used as transport packaging on imported goods such as shrink wrap.

 - Plastic packaging used in aircraft, ship and train stores.
-This type of packaging is seen as being 'in transit'.
-If this packaging is then imported, it will be liable for PPT.
+This type of packaging is seen as being in transit.
+If this packaging is then imported, it's liable for PPT.

 - Plastic packaging used in the immediate packaging of a medical product.
 “Immediate packaging" means any packaging in contact with the product.

 - Plastic packaging that will be permanently used for a purpose other than packaging.
 Packaging that fits this description isn't common but includes items like the film used to coat whiteboards.

 Next step: register for the Plastic Packaging Tax

 2. Businesses that import or manufacture less than 10 tonnes of plastic packaging.
 If you do, you may be exempt from the tax itself but you do need to keep records of your packaging.
 This includes records to show: